 The Mandela Effect: Nelson Mandela’s ‘Death’ In 1980s Gave Rise To A New Phenomenon!

 He was a Xhosa speaker.
-Xhosa is the native language spoken by people of Zimbabwe.
-And it is first language of approx 8.2 million people and second language of 11 million people of south Africa.
+Xhosa is the native language spoken by the people of Zimbabwe.
+It is the first language of approximately 8.2 million people and the second language of 11 million people in South Africa.

 Mandela was born to a royal family of Thembu.
-He has studies in the university of Fort Hare and the University of Witwatersrand.
+He has studied at the University of Fort Hare and the University of Witwatersrand.
 He then became a lawyer in Johannesburg.
-He was imprisoned in 1962 with a sentence to life imprisonment.
+He was imprisoned in 1962 with a sentence of life imprisonment.

 But, there is also some strange things about it.
 Many people, seem to believe that Nelson Mandela died in prison, long before his actual death on December 5, 2013!
-Yes there are few things that sound weird but there what people think and talk when it comes to Nelson Mandela and his death.
-What is it actually let’s know about it in a bit more of detail.
+Yes, there are few things that sound weird but they are what people think and talk about when it comes to Nelson Mandela and his death.
+What is it actually let’s know about it in a bit more detail.

 Yes, there are claims that they saw news clips of his funeral, the mourning in South Africa, some rioting in cities, and the heartfelt speech by his widow wife.
 So this is something that gave rise to the term Mandela effect.